-Desert Heights utilizes Nutrition One as the lunch caterer for all grade levels.
+Desert Heights utilizes AZ School Meals as the breakfast and lunch caterer for all grade levels.

 - Free and reduced priced applications can take up to 10 days to process so please plan accordingly.

 Desert Heights Charter Schools participates in the National School Lunch Program.

 Applications for the 2019-2020 school year will be accepted beginning July 10, 2019 and we encourage parents to apply online by accessing www.mymealtime.com/apps.
 Parents will need their student’s ID number to apply on-line and the information is located in ParentVUE if needed.
 Parents unable to apply online can download and manually complete the forms linked below, or printed forms are also available in the front office.
 If you have specific questions regarding the process, or need assistance completing an application, contact our Food Service Director, Sydney Pisano.

 Note: Applications in other languages are available at: https://www.fns.usda.gov/school-meals/translated-applications

 If you are receiving SNAP/TANF benefits, confirmation of your eligibility will be made via email by our Food Service Director, Sydney Pisano.
 If you do not receive confirmation and you feel you are eligible under either of these benefits please complete a free/reduced meal application.

 - Families are encouraged to apply for free and reduced-price meal benefit.
 Any family that falls into a negative balance will receive a written notification to encourage them to apply for free or reduced benefits.

 - Students will not be able to go more than $10.00 in the negative on their meal accounts.
 If a student hits the threshold, they will be denied service.